cloudmesh-community/sp20-516-234/notebook.md

+# Week 4 February 4 - February 10

+* Reviewed python provider.py exercises
+* Completed the cloudmesh exercises
+* Attended lecture and presented during lecture
+* Competed bibtex and pushed file to repo
+* Began work on chapter
+* Reached out to Google to try and get a complimentary google edge accelerator
+* Installed cloudmesh multipass

 # Week 3 January 28 - February 3

 * Completed venv questions
+* Completed revisions to datacenter.md
+* Attended lecture and set up cms and cloudmesh-installer
+* Selected chapter
+* Began work on the cloudmesh exercises
+* Created bibtex file for datacenter.md

 **Why are we using virtual environments in this class?**